dinhomathias/Amc/Frequently-requested-design-patterns.md

 ### How do I limit who can use my bot?

+> Please be sure to start reading this section from the [top](#how-to-handle-updates-in-several-handlers).

 To restrict your bot to a set of users or if you don't want it to be available for a specific group of people, you can use a `callback` similar to the following.
 Remember, the process is same if you want to enable/disable the bot for groups or channels.

 ```python